astropy/astropy/CONTRIBUTING.md

   * Are there any conflicts with this code and existing codes?

 **astropy requirements**
-  * Do all the tests pass on the travis build?
+  * Do all the tests pass on the Travis and AppVeyor build?
   * If applicable, has an entry been added into the changelog?
   * Can you checkout the pull request and repeat the examples and tests?